Substance Use Recovery & Treatment for Women

 One study showed that young women who experienced physical and sexual abuse by their romantic partners were more likely to engage in binge drinking.
 Another study found that exposure to adverse childhood experiences (traumatic events that occur between the ages of 0-17, such as violence or abuse) were highly correlated with binge drinking among adult women.2

-Drug Abuse & Addiction Among Women
+Drug Misuse & Addiction Among Women

 Women use drugs differently than men.
 They often use smaller amounts of substances for less time before they become addicted.
 They may be more likely to start using drugs as a result of trauma, divorce, custody issues, domestic violence, or death of a partner.
-They may also be more likely to experience mental health issues, such as anxiety or depression, as a result of substance abuse.8
+They may also be more likely to experience mental health issues, such as anxiety or depression, as a result of substance use.8

-Women’s bodies react differently to drugs.
-Drug abuse can have a negative impact on hormones, menstrual cycle, fertility, pregnancy, breastfeeding, and menopause.8 One study explains that female hormones like estrogen and progesterone may impact the behavioral response women have to drugs.
+One study explains that female hormones like estrogen and progesterone may impact the behavioral response women have to drugs.

 For example, during the follicular phase of a woman’s cycle, when estradiol is high and progesterone is low, women may respond more to stimulants like cocaine.
-Women may be more affected by the hormonal response to stress, which may explain why they are more likely to experience relapse when they feel negative emotions.
-8
+Women may be more affected by the hormonal response to stress, which may explain why they are more likely to experience relapse when they feel negative emotions.8

 Women often have different reactions to specific substances than men.
 Research has shown that women who use marijuana have increased spatial memory issues.
 Some studies have also shown that teenage girls who use marijuana have a greater risk of structural abnormalities in the brain often seen with regular marijuana exposure.1